SvOlli/sorbus/doc/site/index.md

 I liked following the tradition to name it after a fruit.
 Think about it: it uses a Raspberry (Pi) and can run like an Apple (1).
 However most fruits were already "taken".
-So then I remembered about the German "Vogelbeeren" that were around in my childhood.
+So, then I remembered the German "Vogelbeeren" that were around in my childhood.
 My mother always told me:
 "Do not eat those, they are poisonous!"
-She was a bit exaggerating there, as the "only" make you sick, and don't kill you.
+She was a bit exaggerating there, as the "only" make you sick in the stomach, and don't cause and serious health issue you.
 However, I still played with them, throwing them around and other things that kids do.

 So, this is a very fitting name for this computer: it's something you play with, but not for the "primary use" of a computer, like word processing.